Dreaming381/Latios-Framework-Documentation/Contributing.md

 to your Unity forums username.
 If you have a webpage you would like to be linked to your name, let me know that as well.

+## Large Features Notice

+Design integrity is crucial to the success of the Latios Framework.
+It is important that all data considerations are taken into an account when designing.
+However, most developers operate via a Trial-and-Error “Make it work” workflow.
+Because of this, if you choose to develop a large feature in the Latios Framework, that feature will be considered “experimental” until a full line-by-line review is conducted.

 ## My Own Workflow

 I manually synchronize development of the Latios Framework across several